Magic Assistance

 Configures any relevant distribution parameters (here: the likelihood of occurrence of each weather type).

-Updates the Data Designer object (dd) with this new column definition.
+Updates the Data Designer object (

 However, let's say you aren't pleased with the result you receive from this function, or perhaps you'd like to edit the result in some way.
 Subsequent calls to the same function will edit existing columns in place.